 Curriculum Design.
 The basic professional program covers a period of four academic years plus two summer sessions.
-The summer sessions following the sophomore year and the junior year are ten-week terms.
+The summer session following the sophomore year is a ten-week term; the summer session following the junior year is an eleven-week term.
 A minimum of sixty credits in the arts and sciences and sixty credits in professional nursing courses is required for graduation.
 Students earn no less than thirty credits in arts and sciences during the first year.
-The remaining credits are taken through the Indianapolis Downtown Campus during the three years the student is in residence on the Medical Center Campus.
+The remaining credits are taken through the Extension Division in Indianapolis during the three years the student is in residence on the Medical Center Campus.
 The professional nursing courses begin in the first semester of the sophomore year and continue throughout the remainder of the program.